UQ-Exeter Institute joint PhD

 - Global Environmental Futures

-- Mineral Security and Sustainability
+- Mineral Security and Sustainability.

-Successful applicants will undertake this joint program on a full-time and onshore basis, commencing in Australia (UQ-homed) or in the UK (Exeter-homed).
-At least 12 months will be spent at each institution over the period of the joint PhD program.
+You will undertake this joint program on a full-time and onshore basis, commencing in Australia (UQ-based) or in the UK (Exeter-based).

 UQ-based projects